+And what would you need to know before buying a touring recumbent for your next trip?
 If you’ve already had the chance of talking to a recumbent rider, you may have noticed that most of them say that they love their recumbent and wouldn’t ride anything else.

 So, what is it about recumbents that make people so passionate about them?

 We have been riding “normal” bikes for a very long time, as every day commuters in the city, as well as cycle tourers (although only for shorter tours, the maximum was three weeks).